Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Positional maneuvers for selected inner-ear vertigo

-• Migraine management if vestibular migraine is suspected
+• Migraine management when vestibular migraine is suspected

 • Vestibular rehabilitation or physiotherapy referral